stephencz/stephencz-com/_notes/browser-home.md

 Still don't believe me?
 Well here is a list of some productive and healthy things you can do when bored:

 * **Exercise.** Go lift something heavy or run around really fast.
-Exercise is an essentially component of being healthy, and has several benefits such as improved cognitive and mood.
+Exercise is an essential component of being healthy, and has several benefits such as improved cognition and mood.
 * **Read a book.** Books are these papery things which can transport you to unbelievable worlds and introduce you to new ideas.
 Reading is good for your brain.
 * **Write.** You remember those book things I was just talking about?
 You can also write them!
 For free.
 At home.
 Or maybe start with something shorter?
 * **Play or compose music.** I know you got a couple instruments.
 Go play a song you like.
 Or maybe write your own?
 * **Play a board game.** Board games are like video games except they don't require a computer, are less addictive, are more social, and smell better.
 Carcassonne is one of your favorites so why don't you go play that?
 * **Take care of your dog.** Dogs are man's best friend.
 If you still have one why not go play fetch with the thing?
 Or maybe brush it and trim its nails?
 Or give it a bath?
 Rub its belly?
 * **Clean something up.** I'm sure the dishes are dirty or your bedroom needs to be vacuumed.
 Go dust something.
-* **Declaim poetry at people.** Go get your copy of *Leaves of Grass* and read it at someone.
+* **Declaim poetry at people.** Go get your copy of *Leaves of Grass* and read it *at* someone.
 * **Generic Listing.** Go do something like a hobby or some crap.

 ## Quotes and Excerpts I Like